nock/nock/README.md

 This is a cool feature:

-Guessing what the HTTP calls are is a mess, specially if you are introducing nock on your already-coded tests.
+Guessing what the HTTP calls are is a mess, especially if you are introducing nock on your already-coded tests.

 For these cases where you want to mock an existing live system you can record and playback the HTTP calls like this: